Pirates vs. Dodgers Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Mookie Betts, Bryan Reynolds and others in the Los Angeles Dodgers-Pittsburgh Pirates matchup at Dodger Stadium on Monday at 10:10 PM ET.
+The Los Angeles Dodgers host the Pittsburgh Pirates at Dodger Stadium on Tuesday at 9:10 PM ET.
+Those looking to place a player prop wager can find odds for Mookie Betts, Carlos Santana and others in this contest.

 Bet on this matchup or its props with BetMGM!